25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 One of New England’s truly iconic, can’t-miss destinations is Stowe, Northern Vermont’s hub for ski resorts, mountain hiking, and temptations for all of your senses.

 Most people don’t know that Stowe has an adventure for your tastebuds, too!
 A drive down Route 100 starts with a crafted cup from Vermont Artisan Coffee.
-The next stop is Cold Hollow Cider Mill to watch (and taste) fresh cider being pressed and grab a coveted hot Apple Cider Donut.
-Better yet, grab two before heading down the road to Waterbury Center to stock up at local chocolatier Lake Champlain Chocolate, and Smuggler’s Notch Distillery factory stores.
+The next stop is Cold Hollow Cider Mill to watch (and taste) fresh cider being pressed and grab a coveted hot apple cider donut.

-Next, pull into the original Ben & Jerry’s factory for a tour and samples!
+Don’t miss a chance to visit the original Ben & Jerry’s factory for a tour and samples!
 The 30-minute tour ends in the Flavoroom with free samples.
-The good news is, you can take the tour as many times as you’d like!
-The road ends in Waterbury, the birthplace of Green Mountain Coffee, for another tasty cup.

 Finally, indulge your Sound of Music fandom at the Trapp Family Lodge, founded by the family made famous by the movie.
 The historic lodge offers outdoor adventures including horseback and mountain bike riding on the family’s private land.
 Indoors, enjoy yoga and spa treatments while surrounded by Trapp Family memorabilia.
 Be sure to visit the Trapp Brewery and Bierhall, too, for original brews, tasty pub food, and amazing views.